flowground/amazonaws-com-devicefarm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteInstanceProfile
-### Deletes a profile that can be applied to one or more private device instances.
+> Deletes a profile that can be applied to one or more private device instances.<br/>

 #### Input Parameters
 * `Action` - _required_